strainer/Fdrandom.js/antisort.md

 Antisorting
 -----------

-As sorting implies moving the most similar items together into a simple incremental pattern, "antisorting" could mean the opposite - moving items out of a simple pattern ensuring the most similar items are *not placed close to each other*.
+Sorting normally implies moving the most similar items together into a simple incremental pattern, "antisorting" suggests the opposite here - moving items out of a simple pattern ensuring the most similar items are *not placed close to each other*.

 Functions `antisort` and `aindex` are designed for this:
 * `antisort(inarray, ..opts)` 'super-shuffles' arrays out of order.
-* `aindex(array or length, ..opts)` returns an 'antisorted index' for accessing arrays out of order.
+* `aindex(array or length, ..opts)` returns an 'antisorted' index for accessing arrays out of order.

 The functions can re-arrange arrays by their elements initial indices or by elements numeric values such as song quality ratings, ages or sizes.
 The output will be quite randomly shuffled or indexed **except** items of similar value (or initial position) will not be located next to each other after the antisort.
 The algorithm used is basically a random shuffle followed by fuzzy checking and swapping values until all are clear.

 The minimum distance ensured between consecutive values is generated automatically and works out as approximately 9% of the total range.
 Half the 'immediate-neighbour' distance is also ensured between '2-doors-away' neighbours.
-So for an antisort of a simple list running 0 to 100 eg `antiList=pot.aindex(100)`, the auto-minimum-separation between consecutive elements will be 8 or 9, and min-separation between '2-away' elements will be 4 or 5.
+For an antisort of a simple list running 0 to 100 eg `antiList=pot.aindex(100)`, the auto-minimum-separation between consecutive elements will be 8 or 9, and min-separation between '2-away' elements will be 4 or 5.
 The minimum separation drops when the input values are less diverse (or smaller).

 For diverse values the functions do not take much longer than a standard shuffle, to antisort a few million awkward values takes a second or two and will time-out if data is not diverse enough to be separated by its fuzzy process.

 ```
-antisort([1,1,1,1,2,2,2,2]) //will return [1,2,1,2,1,2,1,2] or [2,1,2,1...]
+antisort([1,1,1,1,2,2,2,2]) //returns [1,2,1,2,1,2,1,2] or [2,1,2,1...]
-antisort([1,1,1,2,2,2,2,2]) //will timeout trying to fit the extra 2
+antisort([1,1,1,2,2,2,2,2]) //timeout trying to fit the extra 2
 ```

 `aresult()` returns the approximate value of the minimum separation achieved by the previous antisort.
 If '2-away' separation was not achieved `aresult()` returns a negative value of '1-away' separation (negated).
 If no separation was achieved it returns 0.